elunna/nerfhack-changelog/README.md

 * Archeologists get innate price identification
 * An Archeologist wielding a bullwhip will not fall through trap doors (SLASHEM)
 * Archeologists get bonus when searching (FIQ)
-* Archeologists can reach basic skill in spears.
-* Archeologists can reach basic in axe.
 * Archeologists start out knowing dwarvish mattocks.
 * Archeologists always get an extra id when reading scrolls of identify.
 * Archeologists start with an extra scroll and spellbook (SLASHEM).
 * Archeologists sometimes crack their whip at animals, scaring them.
 This usually occurs when hitting a natural 20, but occurs more often the higher whip skill is advanced.
 This inflicts an extra 1d2 damage.

 **Archeologists vs snakes!**
 * Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).